Skip to main content

 PPT 315.
 Human Pharmacology.
 3 Credits.

 A survey of the more important drugs used in medicine, including basic principles, clinical uses and possible adverse effects.
-Prerequisites: BIMD 220 and BIMD 221 or BIOL 442 and CHEM 116 and CHEM 116L, or CHEM 121 and CHEM 121L, or CHEM 122 and CHEM 122L.
+Prerequisite: BIMD 220 and BIMD 221 or BIOL 442 and CHEM 116 and CHEM 116L, or CHEM 121 and CHEM 121L, or CHEM 122 and CHEM 122L.
 F,S.

 MED 205.
 Medical Terminology.
 1 Credit.